MBowey/Assignment_7_SQL/README.md

   * Are there any outliers for cardholder ID 25?
 How many outliers are there per month?

-    **Yes, there are 9 outliers that.
-On average there are 1.5 outliers per month**
+    **Yes, there are 9 outliers that are much larger amounts.
+On average there are 1.5 outliers per month.**